doitintl/intercloud-throughput/README.md

     * By default, the system will launch a VM in each region (so, about 47 VMs),
       then test all directed pairs (source and destination) among these VMs.
     * The number of total tests is of course _O(n<sup>2</sup>)_),where _n_ is the number of regions.
-    * However, the number of VMs is as the number of regions.
+    * The number of VMs is as the number of regions.
 Tests are run between all reahe most efficent tests
-    * Already-run test-pairs (as in `results.csv`) are not re-run.
+    * Omitted: Already-run test-pairs (as in `results.csv`) are not re-run.
+This allows you to run the process in several smaller runs, using the options below.
-    * Intraregion tests, where the source and destination were the same region, are omitted.
+    * Omitted: Intraregion tests, where the source and destination were the same region, are not run.
+    However, you can specify
+    these using `--region_pairs` (see below).
+    * Prioritization: Where not all possible regions are used (as with options, below, the system will interleave the different clouds in the priority list, to get intercloud tests first; and will choose the least-tested regions, to spread out the testing.)

 * Options
-    * You can specify exactly which region-pairs to test (source and destination datacenters, whether either can be in AWS or in GCP).
+    * You can specify exactly which region-pairs to test (source and destination data-centers, whether either can be in AWS or in GCP).
     * Other options limit the regions-pairs that may be tested, but do not specify the exact list.
 You can run this repeatedly, accumulating more data in `results.csv`.
         * You can limit the number of regions tested in a "batch"  (in parallel).
         * You can limit the number of such batches.
         * You can limit which cloud-pairs can be included (AWS to AWS, GCP to AWS, AWS to GCP, GCP to GCP)
-        * You can limit the minimum, and maximum distance between source and destinationd datacenter, e.g. if you want to focus on long-distance networking.
+        * You can limit the minimum and maximum distance between source and destinationd data-center, e.g. if you want to focus on long-distance networking.

 * Costs
-    * Ultracheap are used, for an average price of about 0.8 cents per VM per hour.
-    * Since each stage is fully parallelized, even a full test takes ten minutes.
-    * Thus, the total price for a full test run is around 10 cents.
+    * Launching an instance in every region does not cost much: These small instances cost 0.5 - 2 cents per hour.
+    * Because of parallelization, the test suite runs quickly
+    * Data volume is  10 MB per test.
+    * This keeps down the compute and data egress charges.

 ## Output